aayushkdev/crate/README.md

 # crate

-Crate is a small implementation of containerisation, inspired by how Docker works internally.
+Crate is a small implementation of containerisation, inspired by how Docker works internally but rootless by design.

 ### Run